-This easy American goulash recipe combines ground beef, elbow macaroni, petite diced tomatoes, and simple seasonings into a hearty one-pot meal the whole family will love.
-Inspired by the classic goulash my mom made when I was growing up, this version has rich tomato flavor, plenty of beef, and no large tomato chunks.
+This easy American goulash recipe combines ground beef, elbow macaroni, petite diced tomatoes, and simple seasonings into a hearty one-pot meal everyone will love.
+Inspired by the classic goulash my mom made when I was growing up, this ultimate comfort food version has rich tomato flavor and plenty of beef.
 It’s an affordable, comforting dinner that’s ready in about 40 minutes.

-When I asked my mom about the goulash she made while I was growing up, she immediately pointed to tomato paste as the secret ingredient.
+When I asked my mom about the goulash she made when I was a kid, she immediately pointed to tomato paste as the secret ingredient.
 She said it gave the dish more body and richer flavor, and I think she was right.
 A few tablespoons of tomato paste help bring everything together, creating a heartier sauce that clings to the macaroni and beef instead of settling into the bottom of the pot.

 Want to Save This Recipe?